tjsung714/ASAP/README.md

 - **`Undefined function 'imdilate'` or `bwboundaries`**: Image Processing Toolbox is missing
 - **`Undefined function 'geotiffread'` or `geotiffinfo`**: Mapping Toolbox is missing
 - **Path-related errors**: check whether the script is placed in the project root or edit `path_root`

----

-## Suggested citation / archive setup

-A common release pattern is:

-- Code on **GitHub**
-- Archived release on **Zenodo**

-For reproducibility, archive:

-- the script version used for the paper
-- this README
-- dependency files
-- a short description of the expected input folder structure